TomH-NZ/MineSweeper/README.md

 ### Stretch Goals
 1. The first player move is guaranteed to not be a mine.
 2. Add the ability for a player to flag a grid square as a mine.
+3. Add color to individual cells that change depending on the contained character.